Skip to content

 Byline

 Madeline is a Brooklyn-based editorial designer who has worked across NY publishing, and is currently an art director at Bloomberg Businessweek.
 She’ll be showcasing her work for online magazine start-up Byline, the site that describes itself as ‘a whole new online’.
-Working to a print-like monthly publishing schedule, the Byline team have also produced two print editions.
+Working to a print-like monthly online schedule, the Byline team have also produced two print editions.

 bylinebyline.com